PowerBiDevCamp/App-Owns-Data-Starter-Kit/Docs/test.md

 Keep in mind that solutions using App-Owns-Data embedding are required to implement a custom authorization policy.
-Given the architecture of the App-Owns-Data Starter Kit, it's the responsibility of **AppOwnsDataWebApi** to generate embed tokens which reflect the correct security policy for the current user.
-When generating an embed token, there is code in **AppOwnsDataWebApi** which queries the **Users** table in **AppOwnsDataDB** to inspect the current user's profile and to determine which report IDs, Dataset IDs and workspace IDs to include in the embed token.
+Given the architecture of the App-Owns-Data Starter Kit, it’s the responsibility of **AppOwnsDataWebApi** to generate embed tokens which reflect the correct security policy for the current user.
+When generating an embed token, there is code in **AppOwnsDataWebApi** which queries the **Users** table in **AppOwnsDataDB** to inspect the current user’s profile and to determine which report IDs, Dataset IDs and workspace IDs to include in the embed token.